nbrandolino/git-helper/README.md

 - `-h, --help`: Display help information.
 - `-V, --version`: Display version information.
-- `-C, --config`: Specify location of configuration file.
 - `-a, --add-repo <PATH>`: Adds a new repository to be managed.
 - `-r, --remove-repo <IDENTIFIER>`: Removes a repository from management.
 - `-l, --list-repos`: Lists all managed repositories.
-- `-d, --detect`: Scans a directory for Git repositories and adds them to management.
 - `-s, --status`: Displays a detailed status report for all managed repositories.
 - `-p, --pull-all`: Pulls the latest changes for all managed repositories.
 - `-f, --fetch-all`: Fetches updates for all managed repositories.